naivisoftware/nappjlink/readme.md

 # Description

-Allows you to remote-control projectors that support [PJLink](https://pjlink.jbmia.or.jp/english) in NAP applications.
+Adds support for remote-control of [PJLink](https://pjlink.jbmia.or.jp/english)-compatible projectors using NAP applications.

 ## Installation